This symbol was the coat of arms of the family of St-Gilles,

 daughter and heir of Roubaud, Count of Provence, bringing

-the Counts vassals appear to have been the first to adopt
+Counts vassals appear to have been the first to adopt the

-the cross.
+cross.
 It was mentioned in 1080 at Marseille, in connection

 with the Counts of Venasque.
 Their county, the Venaissin,